suraj0693/POPPER/README.md

 Bash scripts for reproducing the paper is provided in the `benchmark_scripts/run_targetval.sh` for `TargetVal` benchmark and `benchmark_scripts/run_discoverybench.sh` for `DiscoveryBench` benchmark.

+## Acknowledgement
+The DiscoveryBench benchmark and some of the baseline agents are built on top of [allenai/discoverybench](https://github.com/allenai/discoverybench).
+Thanks for their awsome work!

 ## Contact

 For any questions, please raise an issue in the GitHub or contact Kexin Huang (kexinh@cs.stanford.edu).